oliva3d/Modern-isle-installer/README.md

 I am bringing this alternative installer for LEGO Island back to life in order to keep it alive.
 In the medium term, I aim to make it install MODern LEGO Island ( https://olivatryd.itch.io/modern-lego-island ), allowing installation from the original ISO and enabling it to run directly on modern computers.

+1.3 Version
-1.3 I update some code and new minium OS: windows 10.
+- I update some code and new minium OS: windows 10.
+- New image

 ## Original